(2,446 words, 9 minutes)

-I book it for Aunt Rebecca’s room.
+I book it for Auntie Rebecca’s room.
 The brass handle on the door jams into my arm and throws me off balance; my feet slip beneath me on the worn purple carpet and I stick out a hand to stop my head from hitting the corner of a wall.
 But when I let out a sigh of relief for having caught my balance and lift my knee to re-start my flight, it slams into Aunt Rebecca’s shiny oak desk.
 I gasp, sucking in air through clenched teeth.
 It hurts real bad.
-I roll on the floor, knee hugged to my chest.
+I roll on the floor, knee hugged tight to my chest.
 He didn’t hear that, did he?
-Come on, get it together, girl!
+O come on, get it together, girl!
 He’ll be here any second.

 The pain is slowly fading.
 Thank you, Lord.
-But a then new ache comes back every time Tommy pokes his fingers at me.
+But a then new ache comes back every time Tommy pokes his fingers at it.
 Why not just leave me?
 Leave me!
 I did it to myself.

 “Yeah, well, okay, you just keep looking ugly.
 Go on and be ugly, then.
-Exhaust yourself,” he says, letting my knee, that he’d been balancing gently in his hands, fall towards the ground.
+Exhaust yourself,” he says, letting my knee, that he’d been balancing lightly in his hands, fall towards the ground.
 He gets up from the floor.
 He’s heading to the garage to grab the first aid kit.
 We keep the first aid kit in the garage on one of the higher shelves.
 Makes no sense, I know.
 I mean, if it were in the cabinet of a bathroom then I could get to it all by myself and he wouldn’t have to bother with me.
 No one would have to bother with me, but especially him.
 Always bothering with me.
 Always bothering with other people other than himself.

 Tommy, my brother, cries those wide-mouthed silent cries at least once a month nowadays.
 He clenches his fists real tight and sometimes presses his head to the tile floor, kneeling on the ground, swaying.
 Twice he put a clenched fist in a wall, both times in the wall of his bedroom closet.
 First, near the entrance behind his long winter coat—I heard that one.
 Second, sometime later.
 Aunt Rebecca found it.
 She was real mad, so mad she called him five of the seven worst names in the book and then told him he was stupid.
 Tommy is not stupid or any of those other names she uses.
 She’s always so hard on him.
 It wasn’t long after that when I thought I heard a weak wail through the wall that we share.
 But when he opened the door to his room to head out to get the groceries for Aunt Rebecca to make dinner, his face was calm.
-The whites of his eyes were still white, his cheeks dry, nothing changed.
-He looked past me, shrugged his jacket over his shoulders, and lightly touched the keys clinking in his pocket to make sure that they were there.
-He went out.
+The whites of his eyes were still white, his cheeks dry, nothing out of the ordinary.
+He looked past me, shrugged his jacket over his shoulders, lightly touched the keys clinking in his pocket to make sure that they were there and went out.
 Nope, he didn’t cry.
 I’ve never seen him cry.
 Boys don’t cry.

 “Okay, sis,” he signals that he’s back, raising his voice just loud enough so that the words reach my ears.
 I can hear him nearly all the way up the stairs.
 And I haven’t cried either.
 Of course not.

 “And didn’t even cry, I see” he chuckles, judging me, shaking his head.
 He frowns for a moment, and then I guess the thought passes.
 He drops back down to the floor to tend to my knee, his much longer legs outstretched alongside mine.
-I look back at my wound.
+I peak at my wound.
 It still hurts, and I’m not breathing normal.
 I can’t.
 Yes, you have permission to fix my knee.

 “You having trouble breathing?” he asks.